 Practice tests are essential and when designed properly should verify what you have learned and your exam readiness.
 They are well worth the cost.
-You should verify your skills before going into an exam that is $300 USD and do not know if you are ready for it.
+You should verify your skills before going into an exam that is $300 USD.
 The practice tests should have labs to practice operational commands and configuration.
-Cisco assigns percentages to each topic.
 Each practice test should include the correct percentage of questions per topic.
-Practice until your score is at least 85% and have honed your time management skills properly.
+Practice until you score at least 85% and have honed your time management skills properly.

 CCNA Question Types

 Multiple Choice – Question that asks the candidate to select the correct answer/s from multiple options.

 Drag and Drop –Match a list of items such as protocols for instance with the correct description.

 Fill-in-the-Blank – Determine a word/s to finish a statement so that it is correct.

 Unscored – Cisco will ask questions on the CCNA exam that are not listed with the official syllabus.
 They are for research purposes only and do not count toward your final exam score.